dimakiss/Currency-converter/README.md

 python cur_converter.py
 ```

-Your input is the amount of money u want to convert, from which currency to which currency.\
+Your input is the amount of money you want to convert, from which currency to which currency.\
 ![](pic.png)